datarefuge/workflow/docs/metadata.md

 ## Claiming a bag

-**Note: these features have not yet been implemented in the Archivers app.
-It should be there shortly.**
 - You will work on datasets that were bagged by Baggers.
 - Go to the [Archivers app](http://www.archivers.space/), click `URLS` and then `DESCRIBE` [currently called `Done`, this needs to be changed]: all the URLs listed are ready to be added to the CKAN instance
     - Available URLs are the ones that have not been checked out by someone else, that is, that do not have someone's name in the User column.